Rural landholders

 • AHCCHM307 – Prepare and apply chemicals to control pest, weeds and diseases.

-In addition to the above competencies, landholders applying for 1080 concentrate require:
+In addition, landholders applying for 1080 concentrate require the competency:

 • AHCPMG312 – Apply poison baits for vertebrate pest control in rural and environmental landscapes.